This Ramadan was One of the Bloodiest Islamic Holy Months in Recent Memory | John Hawkins' Right Wing News

 - Comment Now 0

-These deaths are increasing partly due to an appeal from ISIS to jihadists to kill during Ramadan, during which they believe killings earn them extra points in the afterlife.
-They sent out messages urging adherents to carry out deadly attacks during holy month, in the United States, Europe, Russia, Australia, Iraq, Syria, Iran, and the Philippines.
+These deaths are increasingly partly due to an appeal from ISIS to Jihadists to kill during Ramadan, during which they believe killings earn them extra points in the afterlife.
+They sent out messages urging adherents to carry out deadly attacks during the holy month, in the United States, Europe, Russia, Australia, Iraq, Syria, Iran and the Philippines.
 All but Russia suffered attacks.

 101 Things All Young Adults Should Know